scottbedard/twister/README.md

 #### `stickers`

-Returns all stickers that are part of a given turn.
+Get all stickers effected by a turn.

 ```js
 const stickers = puzzle.stickers('R')